GCDigitalFellows/hypo_workshop/lessons.md

 ![Image using hypothesis to highlight and comment on textual elements in Junot Diaz](./images/diaz.png)

 Here, you can see a more free form use of annotation, with students taking initiative to comment on what seems most interesting to them.
-For this class, I gave explicit directions for students to comment on things that are striking to them.
+For this class, I gave explicit directions for students to comment on things that are striking to them, while still providing them with some prompts to act as guidance.
+Here are the prompts that I distributed to my students:

+Your comment might do any of the following:
+- In your comment, identify a **literary device** from the text selection, and explain how the device enhances a certain quality about the person or idea that is being described, or relates to a course theme.
+- In your comment, pinpoint **a theme or recurring idea** from the text.
+How does the text selection elaborate or complicate the theme?
+- Use your comment as a space to work toward crafting **a discussion question** about the text selection.
+Think of a question that would provoke discussion and even debate among your peers.
+- Instead of creating your own comment, you can **respond to someone else**, and use that opportunity to offer your own thoughts or extend the conversation.
+You can use their as a jumping off point for your own ideas, or present another point of view on the topic.

+I've found that giving my students some structure is much more effective for encouraging them to annotate.
+With this structure, I'm able to guide their responses toward achieving some of our learning objectives of the course.
+Often, they use these prompts as a starting point that leads them toward a more freeform and generative answer.
+I think of these guidelines as an enabling constraint.

 ## Some examples of use cases